-Before digging into the email alert that WordPress sends, you’ll first want to make sure your email address is set correctly in WordPress.
+One of the biggest questions we get from clients is either how to turn comment email alerts on or off, depending on the site.
+Before digging into the email settings, make sure your email address is set correctly in WordPress.
 That way you’ll get these messages when they are sent.

 If you get a lot of comments, it can be overwhelming to get an email for each one.
-In that case, I’d recommend not checking the comment alert checkbox + instead setting a recurring task to review your comments every day or week.
+In that case, I’d recommend not checking the comment alert checkbox.
+Instead set a recurring task to review your comments every day or week.

-But for sites that get a handful of comments a month or less, it’s nice to be notified of new comments in your inbox.
-That way you don’t have to live in your WordPress dashboard + can still reply in a timely manner to those that are engaging with your content.
+For sites that get less than a handful each month, it’s nice to get new comment email alerts.
+That way you don’t have to live in your WordPress dashboard.
+Plus, you can reply in a timely manner to those that are engaging with your content.

 What I do enjoy about the “Please moderate” emails that WordPress sends out is that it also lists how many other comments you have waiting for approval.
 This is a nice way to keep on top of the comments being left on your site + making sure that you didn’t miss any with the last alert email you received.